erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 ## Remarks

-- ctrl+click on existing tag adds to the current selected
+- Modifier keys can be used for advanced usage of tags, they are described on top of the tag filtering
-- tags are not duplicated, so you can freely re-insert them
+- Tags are not duplicated, so you can freely re-insert them
+- To insert multiple tags while generating or after, comma separate them. the input field can be submitted pressing enter.
-- comma separate tags in input and hit enter to insert or provide at generation time. **automatic tagging is not yet implemented. but you can link an llm when generating maps**
+- **automatic tagging is not yet implemented. but you can link an llm when generating maps**
-- filter using tags
+- You filter typing a tag name, that also filters the images otherwise click on the tag
+- Clicking a different tag uses the new cone, ctrl+click deselect, shift+click adds to the current selection
-- import is non destructive but additive (adds missing tags and images so feel free to import on top of what you have)
+- Import is non destructive but additive (adds missing tags and images so feel free to import on top of what you have)

 ## Known Issues

-- preview does not show in ControlnetMapBrowser node, when using nodes 2.0...if you want to see the preview in the node use the older gui, tested in comfyui v0.4.
+- The preview does not show in ControlnetMapBrowser node  when using nodes 2.0...if you want to see the preview in the node use the older gui, tested in comfyui v0.4.

 ## Troubleshooting